 Cultural Social Innovation Guide: to map various case studies of cultural social innovation in Denmark, Greece, Hungary, Italy, Ireland, and the UK, with the aim to:

 raise awareness and commitment to introducing Cultural Social Innovation (CSI) into the education of adults and young people, and

 to inspire and cultivate the creativity skills that are essential in the culture-based social innovation process, aided with the use of digital tools.

 2. Digital Transformation Toolkit: The toolkit follows on from the in-depth research undertaken in the aforementioned guide.
 While the Guide to cultural social innovation is research based, the Toolkit is centred on practical guidance and tools for adult and youth educators wishing to incorporate cultural social innovation activities into their training and teaching strategies, with a particular focus on increasing their confidence in using digital tools.

-3. Cultural Social Innovation Hackaton and Guide - Intensive 1- or 2-day cultural social innovation trainings for both adult/youth educators and a Hackathon with youngsters on how to carry out/develop CSI projects - HU national events planned to hold in March 2023.
+3. Cultural Social Innovation Hackaton and Guide - Intensive 1- or 2-day cultural social innovation trainings for both adult/youth educators and a Hackathon with youngsters on how to carry out/develop CSI projects.
+Hackathon events were held in each partner countries.

 Key Action: Cooperation for innovation and the exchange of good practices

 Action type: Strategic Partnerships in the field of adult education

 The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.